A Letter from the Ashes

 Mental loops.
 Shame spirals.
 Flashbacks on repeat.

 And while professionals may assign labels, I’ve come to understand that most diagnoses are just clusters of symptoms.
-There’s no single gene that explains any of this.
-At the end of the day, mental illness or symptoms of such, can result from multiple factors, that are not fully understood.
-There are those that have certain predispositions.
-I had one strong inborn trait, strong emotional sensitivity from a young age.
-The rest who knows?
-Trauma, a handful of mistakes, bad luck?
-I don’t know.
+There’s no single gene that explains all of this.
+At the end of the day, mental illness—or symptoms of it—can come from many factors.

 They’ve come from solitude.